eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ```
 ## Creating service descriptions for topics

-A ``ServiceDescription`` in iceoryx represents the data to be transmitted and is uniquely identified by three string
+A ``ServiceDescription`` in iceoryx represents a topic under which publisher and subscribers can exchange data and is
-identifiers.
+uniquely identified by three string identifiers.

 1. ``Group`` name
 2. ``Instance`` name
 3. ``Topic`` name

 A triple consisting of such strings is called a ``ServiceDescription``.
+Two ``ServiceDescription``s are considered
+matching if all these three strings are element-wise equal, i.e. group, instance and topic names are the same for both
+of them.
+This means the group and instance identifier can be ignored to create different ``ServiceDescription``s.
+They
+will be needed for advanced filtering functionality in the future.

-The service model of iceoryx is derived
-from AUTOSAR and is still used in the API with these names.
-The so called canonical protocol is implemented in the
+The service model of iceoryx is derived from AUTOSAR and is still used in the API with these names.
+The so called
-namespace ``capro``.
+canonical protocol is implemented in the namespace ``capro``.

 The following table gives an overview of the different terminologies and the current mapping: